yousufabdel860/analytics-engineer-lead-enrichment/README.md

 - **Comprehensive data quality framework with proactive monitoring**: I would create a more robust testing framework including source-to-target reconciliation, data profiling with distribution analysis, and quality score calculations for each lead record to ensure consistent, high-quality data.
 This would include automated alerting for anomaly detection and data quality dashboards showing trends over time.
 - **Incremental processing with full change history:** While the current solution handles full refreshes, I would add change data capture patterns to efficiently process incremental updates and track historical changes using SCD Type 2 techniques when appropriate.
 This would create a full audit trail of lead changes over time, enabling historical analysis while optimizing processing efficiency.
 - **Business-facing analytical views with domain-specific terminology:** I would create denormalized, business-friendly views designed specifically for sales team consumption patterns, with appropriate business terminology and calculated fields to drive adoption.
 These views would be optimized for specific use cases like territory management, lead prioritization, and campaign analysis.
-- **Performance optimization for enterprise scale:** For larger data volumes, I would implement proper indexing strategies, clustering keys, and query optimization techniques to ensure the solution scales efficiently as data grows.
+- **Performance optimization for enterprise-scale:** For larger data volumes, I would implement proper indexing strategies, clustering keys, and query optimization techniques to ensure the solution scales efficiently as data grows.
 This would include benchmarking common query patterns and optimizing materialization strategies (table vs view) based on actual usage patterns.

 ## Long-Term ETL Strategy